Skip to main content

 Quick verdict

-Both cars peak at 115 kW DC charging.
-The Ford E-Transit is more efficient at 272 Wh/km.
-The Mercedes eSprinter offers more range at 330 km in real-world driving.
+Both cars have a similar published DC fast-charging figure at 115 kW.
+The Ford E-Transit is more efficient at approximately 272 Wh/km.
+The Mercedes-Benz eSprinter offers more WLTP rated range at 440 km.

 Side-by-Side Specs